| Where

 believedthat acquiring culture could still

 have been a gradual process.
+It is unclear,

 however, whether Australopithecus could